baleada/docs/src/prose/logic/classes/Animateable.md

 ---

 `Animateable` is a class that enriches an array of keyframes, allowing it to:
-- Compute intermediate frames between keyframes at a rate of 60 frames per second, passing frame data to a callback function specified by you
+- Compute intermediate frames between keyframes at a rate of 60 frames per second, passing frame data to a callback function you provide
 - Customize the animation by giving it a duration, a timing function, and a number of iterations it should repeat, and indicating whether it should alternate or just progress in one direction
 - Store the number of completed iterations
 - Play, pause, or reverse the animation